 Students are expected to be in class on time.
 If they arrive within the first 15 minutes of class of the first class ONLY, they will be marked tardy.
 Three tardies within one week equal one absence.
-If they arrive after 9:15, they will not be allowed in class and will be marked absent for that class period.
-IMPORTANT: Students who arrive at 9:16 a.m. or later are not allowed into the class until after the break.
+If they arrive after 8:15, they will not be allowed in class and will be marked absent for that class period.
+IMPORTANT: Students who arrive at 8:16 a.m. or later are not allowed into the class until after the break.
 Students are expected to be in class on time after any breaks.
+If they are late, they will only be admitted to the class during the first 5 minutes and ONLY at the teacher's discretion.
 If a student arrives to any class more than 5 minutes late after a break, that student will not be allowed into the class and will be marked absent.
 Our program meets the federal standard of 18 hours of instruction time as required for an F1 visa.
 In addition, frequently coming and going during class is disrespectful to your teacher and other students.
 On rare occasions, students may need to leave class to go to the restroom, take medication, or other legitimate reasons (but not to use the phone or prolong a rest break).
 However, any student who is not in class for a total of 16 or more minutes will not be allowed to return.
 For example, a student who arrives 5 minutes late for the Reading/Writing class and then leaves in the middle of class for 11 minutes (for a total of 16 minutes) would not be allowed to reenter the class.